 3. Organize the material you are using in your project

-The files you import into the editor will be stored in Filmora's Media tab, below the Import button.
+The files you import into the editor will be stored in Filmora9's Media tab, below the Import button.
 Working with a lot of different files in a single project is much harder if you have to look for the video clips you want to add to the timeline.
 To avoid mess and confusion, you can use the My Album option that enables you to create folders and to sort out your files.

-Click on Add a New Folder icon, located at the bottom of the My Album tab in the upper right corner of the editor's screen, to create and name a new folder.
+Click on Add a New Folder icon, located at the bottom of the My Project tab in the upper right corner of the editor's screen, to create and name a new folder.
 You can organize the footage alphabetically or in any other way that increases your efficiency and reduces the amount of time you have to spend browsing through files.

 4. Place the video and audio files on the timeline to remove the redundant parts

 Raw footage often contains mistakes or parts that simply don't belong in your video, so if you would like to cut or trim your videos, simply drag them from the Media tab, and drop them on the timeline.
 You can add as many video clips as you want, but each new file you add will be placed after the previous one, and in order to rearrange them, you have to drag the files to the desired position on the timeline.

 Press Play or hit the Spacebar to start previewing the video clips you've added to the timeline or use the playhead to jump to a certain point in the video.
 You should place the playhead in the exact position where the part of the video you'd like to cut starts and then perform the same action at the other end.

 Filmora9 enables you to trim your videos by simply dragging the end of a video clip left or right.
 If you still find trimming and cutting videos confusing, here is a video tutorial that will help you master these simple tools quickly.